-Higher fill power products are ideal for wintertime adventures.
+Higher down fill power products are ideal for wintertime adventures.
 Higher FP means greater loft, which can trap more air and create better insulation.
 This means the heat generated by your body will stay inside, keeping you toasty warm.

-Lower fill power means it won’t retain your body heat as well (but this can be countered – more on that in a minute!).
+Lower fill means it won’t retain your body heat as well (but this can be countered – more on that in a minute!).
 High FP numbers result in warmer, but more expensive, products.

 But the price tag might be worth it, depending on your needs.